ArchilJali/BHOC-platform/README.md

 <br>

 <p align="center" style="font-size: 15px; color: #2d3748; max-width: 700px; margin: 0 auto; font-style: italic;">
-  Delivering oxygen where it is needed, when it is needed, and in the amount needed — continuously, controllably, and at the tissue level.
+  Delivering oxygen where it is needed, when it is needed, and in the amount needed — continuously, controllable, and at the tissue level.
 </p>

 <br>